Turkey-Syria earthquake death toll tops 11,000

 Pikal took part in the rescue efforts and said he believes at least some of the victims may have frozen to death as temperatures dipped to 21 degrees Fahrenheit.

-Pikal said a hotel building collapsed in the city, and more than a hundred people may be trapped.
+Pikal said a hotel building collapsed in the city and more than 100 people may be trapped.

 He said there was a shortage of rescuers in the area he was in, and the cold, road closures and damage in the region have also impeded mobility and access.